SO YOU WANT TO ADOPT A GREYHOUND..HERE ARE SOME RANCH GUIDELINES TO ASSIST YOU:

 - All greyhounds are adopted by application only

-- If a greyhound is to be adopted by a family, children must be over eight years old
+- If a greyhound is to be adopted by a family, children must be over twelve years old

 - The adopting family must agree that the greyhound will be an indoor pet only